-- Student academic performance (GPA and mid semester grades prior to clinical rotation).
+- Student academic performance (GPA and mid-semester grades prior to clinical rotation).
 This means a student with the highest academic performance will have preference in clinical site assignment.

 - Students will be assigned to clinical sites closer to where their homes are as much as possible.

-- The assignment of a student to a clinical site will take into consideration a variety of factors contributing to the appropriate pairing of student and their preceptors during clinical training.
+- The assignment of a student to a clinical site will take into consideration a variety of factors contributing to the appropriate pairing of students and their preceptors during clinical training.
 Any clinical site reserves the right to decline any student based on their clinical resources and student training requirements.

 - Each clinical site sets the daily schedule for the student to do his/her clinical training.

 Medical Laboratory Technology students are not expected to perform service work and are not allowed to take the place of qualified staff during any clinical rotation.
-After demonstrating proficiency, students with qualified supervision, may be permitted to perform procedures.
-A clinical institution which employs a currently-enrolled MLT student as a laboratory assistant or phlebotomist, will schedule the student for work ONLY during non-instructional hours.
+After demonstrating proficiency, students with qualified supervision may be permitted to perform procedures.
+A clinical institution which employs a currently-enrolled MLT student as a laboratory assistant or phlebotomist will schedule the student for work ONLY during non-instructional hours.